Leather in Judaism: Biblical data

-Skins of animals were employed for clothing as soon as man felt the need of covering his body to protect himself against cold and rain.
+Skins of animals were employed for clothing as soon as humans felt the need of covering their bodies to protect themselves against cold and rain.
 With the advance of civilization such clothing was everywhere replaced by products of the loom.
 The same was the case among the Hebrews.
-The "coat of skins" was regarded by them as having been the first kind of clothing, given to man by God Himself (Gen. iii.
+The "coat of skins" was regarded by them as having been the first kind of clothing, given to humans by God Himself (Gen. iii.
 21); and the mantle of skins was still worn in the time of the Patriarchs (Gen. xxv.
 25).
 In historic times the use of the mantle of skins is mentioned only in the case of the prophets Elijah and Elisha, who, in intentional contrast to the people of their day, wore the ancient, simple garb (I Kings xix.
 13; II Kings i.
 8; ii.
 8, 13 et seq.); indeed, the hairy mantle came in time to be the distinguishing feature of a prophet's garb (Zech. xiii.
 4; Matt. iii.
 4, vii.
 15).

 After the Hebrews had acquired the art of tanning, which must have been at an early date, leather came to be used for a number of other purposes.
 Among articles of clothing it was employed chiefly for sandals.
 Leather girdles are also mentioned (II Kings i.
 8 et al.).
-The warrior had a leather Helmet to protect his head, and his Shield also was usually of leather.
+Warriors had leather helmets to protect their heads, and shields also was usually of leather.
 For utensils in daily use leather is principally employed among nomads, as it was among the ancient Israelites, since receptacles of leather are not liable to be broken and are easily carried about.
 The original form of a table, as the word indicates, was a piece of leather, which was spread upon the ground.
 Pails and all other vessels for holding liquids were made of leather.
-The leather bucket for drawing water out of a well and the leather flask—consisting of a single skin removed from the animal's carcass as intact as possible—for holding wine or for transporting water have remained in common use in the Orient down to the present day.
+The leather bucket for drawing water out of a well and the leather flask—consisting of a single skin removed from the animal's carcass as intact as possible—for holding wine or for transporting water have remained in common use in the Levant down to the present day.
 Skins of goats and sheep were generally used for these various purposes; more seldom, those of oxen.
 Concerning tanning, although it was probably familiar to the Hebrews from the oldest times, nothing is said in the Old Testament.
 Not once is a tanner mentioned.